 NOTE 1: The reference point 5G-GC1 is defined within SA6, and outside of SA2 scope.

-NOTE 2: Information related to the UE´s MBS/MBMS capabilities can be exchanged during either registration or service authorization procedure.
+NOTE 2: Information related to the UE´s MBS/eMBMS capabilities can be exchanged during either registration or service authorization procedure.

 5.3.3.3.3 Reference point SIP-2 (between the SIP core and the SIP AS)